 What happens when property is transferred or left in a will?

-There is generally no stamp duty to pay in respect of inherited property which has been left in a will.
+There is generally no stamp duty to pay in respect of inherited property that has been left in a will.

-Property which is transferred as a gift is liable for stamp duty if there is an outstanding mortgage; SDLT will be applied to the value of the remaining mortgage.
+Property which is transferred as a gift (during someone’s life) is liable for stamp duty if there is an outstanding mortgage; SDLT will be applied to the value of the remaining mortgage.

-For stamp duty liability on other types of property transfer, see GOV.UK.
+For stamp duty liability on other types of property transfer, see the Government’s guidance.

 How does stamp duty affect shared ownership property?